andrew/ultimate-awesome/README.md

 - [awesome-computer-vision-papers](https://github.com/tzxiang/awesome-computer-vision-papers) - A list of papers and other resources on computer vision and deep learning. .
 - [awesome-list](https://github.com/vechain-open-ideas/awesome-list) - Resources for developers new to VeChain.
 - [awesome-vuejs-israel](https://github.com/vue-js-israel/awesome-vuejs-israel) - A curated list of Israeli companies & organisations who chose Vue JS.
+- [awesome-webmcp](https://github.com/yigitkonur/awesome-webmcp) - A curated list of WebMCP resources – the new web standard that lets websites expose structured tools for AI agents.
+Replace screen-scraping with reliable, schema-driven interaction.
+Includes specs, SDKs, demos, tutorials, and platform integrations for Chrome 146+.
+Learn how to make your site AI-agent ready.
 - [awesome_PV_faults_diagnosis](https://github.com/574168985/awesome_PV_faults_diagnosis) - Literature review renewal of PV faults diagnosis, including papers, datasets, and codes.
 - [awesome-makecode](https://github.com/adafruit/awesome-makecode) - A curated list of resources for Microsoft MakeCode.
 - [houdini-resources](https://github.com/agmmnn/houdini-resources) - Various tools, tutorials and resources for Houdini.